5amu/pocbrowser/README.md

     -h, --help                       Show help
 ```

-## Installation
+## Install

 Get it from the [release page](https://github.com/5amu/pocbrowser/releases) of this repo.
-It is built with a Github action, so you can trust the binary.